schattian/benchql/README.md

 ## Dashboard

-`python3 gbench.py dashboard results.json` will start a dashboard server using the given results file.
+`python3 gbench.py dashboard results.json config.yaml` will start a dashboard server using the given results file and config warmup as headers.

 ## Config file